MuGeminorum/Snake-AI/README.md

 ## Future work

+1. Training time is too short to reflect the advantages of DRL
-The zigzag of snake body looks ugly, try to add punishment into reward for too many zigzags.
+2. The zigzag of snake body looks ugly, try to add punishment into reward for too many zigzags